 Utilizing the desktop sharing feature within Teams will also allow Presenters and Moderators to play video as part of their presentations.
 This method is available for events created in Webinar mode.
-While the playback quality isn't as strong, using the desktop sharing option has advantages:
+While the playback quality isn't in HD, using the desktop sharing option has advantages:

 - No upload required.